Skip to main content

 Reality of Double-Slit Experiment

-More than two hundred years passed after Thomas Young performed the famous double-slit experiment as a demonstration of the wave behavior of visible light and still it's revelation puzzles our sanity ever since.
-In short, if we shoot a beam of light at a panel with two small slits (less than a millimeter apart), the photons - elementary particles that light is made of, have to figure out how to get through the slits to radiate out the other side.
-If they are truly particles, like in macro world, they would project a solid image of two piles on the background wall behind the slits.
-If they travel similar to the waves, like water does in macro world, the image would resemble a wave-like interference pattern: alternating locations, equidistantly spaced, where particles leave a mark on the wall.
-Thanks to the outcome of the experiment, we know that light is capable to do both.
-It always travel in wave like fashion, even if we shoot photons in a row towards slits, one after another.
-Qua...
+More than two hundred years passed after Thomas Young performed the famous double-slit experiment as a demonstration of the wave behavior of visible light, and still it's revelation puzzles our sanity ever since.
+In short, if we shoot a beam of light at a panel with two small slits (less than a millimeter apart), the photons—elementary particles that light is made of—have to figure out how to get through the slits to radiate out the other side.
+If they are truly particles, like in the macro world, they would project a solid image of two piles on the background wall behind the slits.
+If they travel similar to the waves, like water does in the macro world, the image would resemble a wave-like interference pattern: alternating locations, equidistantly spaced, where particles leave a mark on the wall.
+Thanks to the outcome of the experiment, we know that light is capable of doing both.
+It always travels in wavelike fashion, even if we shoot photons in a row towards slits, one after ano...

 Serendipity vs Zemblanity

 Do you gamble?
 I don't.
-Not because it is not fun nor because it is one of famous five sins.
+Not because it is not fun, nor because it is one of the famous five sins.
 It is simple for me.
 I never win.
-I tried couple of times with lottery tickets and I never won a dime.
-Not to mention that I am terrible at predicting sport results or to win any kind of gambling event.
-I remember once I watched Euro-song contest and had strong feeling that Austrian band will win big time.
-Their performance was great and the song was pretty good..
+I tried a couple of times with lottery tickets, and I never won a dime.
+Not to mention that I am terrible at predicting sports results or winning any kind of gambling event.
+I remember once I watched a Euro-song contest and had a strong feeling that the Austrian band would win big time.
+Their performance was great, and the song was pretty good.
 I even typed one of those SMS messages to support them.
 And yet, they scored exactly zero points!
 Were they bad?
-No. Check the video within YouTube refs below.
+No. Check the video within the YouTube references below.
 They were pretty good.
-Only sometimes, the luck doesn't come with quality..
+Only sometimes, luck doesn't come with quality...
 It chooses by some strange criteria, as it seems, I will never understand.
-When I was in high school I thought I was smart enough to build some system by analyzing previous results in national lottery and to win at least the second prize which would be enough for me to buy super home compu...
+When I was in high school, I thought I was smart enough to build some system by analyzing previous results in the national lottery and to win at least the second prize, which would be enoug...

 Quantum Weirdness